nerdraven/RandomPy/Readme.md

 This game is available of all platforms

 ## Overview
+This application uses a small backend to generate a session with a player and provides a simple UI to get all user interaction.

 This application will be deployed on Linux, Web, Android and Console.

 Current Version: 1.0.0

 License: MIT

-> ### Summary
->
-> This application uses a small backend to generate a session with a player
-> and provides a simple UI to get all user interaction.